lpurdy01/crypto-knowledge-map/notes/What_is_Bitcoins_Monetary_Policy.md

 3["What is Money Printing"]-->0{"What is Bitcoins Monetary Policy"}
 4["What is a Wallet"]-->0{"What is Bitcoins Monetary Policy"}
 5["What is Bitcoin"]-->0{"What is Bitcoins Monetary Policy"}
+click 1 "../Blockchain" "Blockchain" click 2 "../What_is_Mining" "What is Mining" click 3 "../What_is_Money_Printing" "What is Money Printing" click 4 "../What_is_a_Wallet" "What is a Wallet" click 5 "../What_is_Bitcoin" "What is Bitcoin"
 ```